1889: When it all started

 2000s: Expanding East

 Armstrong Garden Centers became the majority shareholder of Pike Nurseries in Atlanta, Georgia.
 With an established leadership team at Armstrong Garden Centers, Kunce moved to Atlanta to provide leadership and oversee the day-to-day operations at Pikes Nursery.
 Monte Enright was promoted to President of Armstrong Garden Centers.

 Today: Innovation and Customer Service Leaders

 Monte Enright leads Armstrong Garden Centers as President and Chief Operating Officer.
 He continues our dedication to excellent customer service and gardening expertise.
-He has also led an expansion at Armstrong into garden lifestyle retailing, which includes a comprehensive landscape and consultation/installation division and outdoor living category, featuring outdoor furniture, barbeques and outdoor kitchens.
+He has also led an expansion at Armstrong into garden lifestyle retailing, which includes a comprehensive landscape and consultation/installation division and outdoor living category, featuring outdoor furniture, barbecues and outdoor kitchens.
 Under Monte's leadership our associates are able to succeed in embodying Armstrong's tagline: “Gardening without Guesswork.”